benjie-git/CardStock/README.md

 ## Requirements
 The prebuilt applications for Mac and Windows have no external dependencies.

-Running CardStock from source requires Python 3.9 or newer (3.11+ recommended), and wxPython 4.1 or newer (wxPython 4.2.x recommended).
+Running CardStock from source requires Python 3.9 or newer (3.12+ recommended), and wxPython 4.2.2 or newer (wxPython 4.2.4 currently recommended).
 CardStock requires installing the python modules attrdict3(linux-only), wxpython,simpleaudio, PyInstaller, and requests.
 For mp3 playback support, you'll need to install the lame package (mp3 decoder), and python's streamp3-313compat.